 - As the sample is taken, the packaging will shrink since gas is being drawn out of it.

 - Take note of the gas concentration on the analyzer.
-Once the levels have stabilized, take your data recording.
+Once the levels have stabilized, record the data.

-An example Headspace Analysis is shown below using coffee packaging.
+An example of headspace analysis is shown below using coffee packaging.

 - Forensics Detectors Headspace MAP Analyzers

 - Systech Illinois MAP Analyzers

 - Bridge Analyzers MAP Analyzers